-- CSR Lab: Saw baby sea turtles in the tank before they being released to the ocean.
+- CSR Lab: Baby turtles can be seen in the tank before they being released to the ocean.
 Other creatures being preserved nicely for viewing – snakes and butterflies if you fancy!

 Other complementary activities available are movies under the stars at Xana Beach Club, jungle night walk, bird talk, forest survival, and sunrise yoga.

 Of course, your SOTG foodie was very much tempted to dine at one of the amazing restaurants – Saffron (Banyan Tree’s signature restaurant) or The Cove (offers Mediterranean cuisine, perched on the hilltop with an excellent view of the beach).
 The breakfast at Cassia’s open-air foyer wasn’t too bad with a variety of options.
 The hanging doughnuts were tempting but no calorie friendly!

 - Given the ferry trip and queue at the terminal, it’s ideal to pack light with a backpack and not carry luggage.